 - Task dependencies: the arrows shows the relationship between the tasks

-This makes Gantt charts one of the quickest ways to manage your project schedule and resources.
+This makes these visualization charts one of the quickest ways to manage your project schedule and resources.

 Want to learn more about how a modern Gantt chart works?
-Check out our comprehensive article here.
+Check out our comprehensive article.